Anclagen/Community-Science-Museum-SP1/README.md

 ![Homepage Preview](/report_documentation/site_preview.jpg)

-A fictional project for a Community Science Museum, as part of my first year semester project from Noroff
+A fictional project for a Community Science Museum, as part of my first year semester project from Noroff.

 ## Description